Ibrahim-sho/js-game-jam-team-6/pseudocode.md

  Set size to 10;
  Set speed to 1;
- // Set posx, posy;
  Set position to [5, 10, 8, 10] ([x1, y1, x2, j2]);

  ### Methods (actions)

- /////// first method called when game starts *function* main
+ **function** main (first method called when game starts)
-    // put the snake in the middle of the block
+    - put the snake in the middle of the block
-    // put food randomly at x units distance from the snake (create food)
+    - put food randomly at x units distance from the snake (create food)
-    // ask the user if he wants to start the game
+    - ask the user if he wants to start the game

     while key = one of [up, down, left, right]
         // start game